-28.3 Interpretations of the Racing Rules by World Sailing shall be made only through publication of cases in The Case Book or of calls in The Call Book for Match Racing or The Call Book for Team Racing.
-The cases are authoritative interpretations and explanations of the rules for all racing and the calls are authoritative interpretations and explanations of the rules only for match or team racing.
+28.3 Except when Regulation 28.4 applies, interpretations of the Racing Rules by World Sailing shall be made only through publication of cases in The Case Book or The Call

-- 28.3.1 The Racing Rules Committee shall study cases and calls submitted in accordance with Regulation 1, cases proposed by the Case Book Working Party or the Racing Rules Question and Answer Panel, and calls proposed by the Match and Team Racing Rules Working Party, and shall recommend to the Council those that it approves for publication in The Case Book, The Call Book for Match Racing or The Call Book for Team Racing. - 28.3.2 Submissions or proposals for cases and calls, in English and including any necessary diagrams, shall be received at the Executive Office before the deadline in Regulation 15.6.
+- Books .
+The cases are authoritative interpretations and explanations of the rules for all racing and the calls are authoritative interpretations and explanations of the rules only for match or team racing. - 28.3.1 The Racing Rules Committee shall decide submissions for Cases and Calls.
+Such decisions may be referred to Council as provided for in Regulation 28.2.1(b). - 28.3.2 Submissions or proposals for cases and calls, in English and including any necessary diagrams, shall be received at the Executive Office before the deadline in Regulation 15.6.
 If a submission or proposal duplicates a published case or call, the submission or proposal shall state why the proposed case or call is preferable. - 28.3.3 The following are guidelines for publishing cases in The Case Book: - (a) a case shall significantly clarify an important meaning of a rule or increase the understanding of a complex rule; - (b) a case shall not duplicate one already published.
-When a case is an improvement on an existing case it shall be included and the existing case deleted. - 28.3.4 The following are guidelines for publishing calls in The Call Book for Match Racing or The Call Book for Team Racing: - (a) a call shall illustrate the application of the rules or procedures, including the rules in the Match Racing Rules or the Team Racing Rules appendix, in a situation regularly occurring in match or team racing; - (b) a rule interpretation in a call shall be consistent with any cases that interpret the same rule: - (c) A call shall not duplicate one already published.
-When a call is an improvement on an existing call it shall be included and the existing call deleted. - 28.3.5 The Case Book Working Party shall evaluate proposed cases and edit approved cases, including any changes approved by the Racing Rules Committee.
-It shall eliminate unnecessary text and use standard wording and format.
-The Match and Team Racing Rules Working Party shall handle proposed and approved calls in the same way.
-Following publication of a new edition of The Racing Rules of Sailing, the working parties shall promptly review and revise The Case Book, The Call Book for Match Racing, and The Call Book for Team Racing. - 28.3.6 The Racing Rules Question and Answer Panel shall answer questions on the Racing Rules or race committee or protest committee procedures that are submitted to it by a World Sailing Race Official or a Member National Authority.
-The procedure that the panel will follow when answering such questions and the Questions and Answers that the panel decides to publish shall be posted on the Racing Rules Question and Answer Service page on the World Sailing website, and a link to that page shall appear on both the Racing Rules and the Race Officials pages.
-Questions and Answers published during a four-year rulebook cycle will normally be removed from the website no later than 1 January in the year in which a revised rulebook is published.
-The panel may propose that a published Question and Answer be added to The Case Book, The Call Book for Match Racing or The Call Book for Team Racing. - 28.3.7 The Match Racing and Team Racing Rapid Response Call Panels shall review proposed rapid response calls from a World Sailing International Umpire or a member of the panel.
-The chief umpire at an event shall propose new calls made during the event that would benefit other events.
-The procedure that the panel will follow when reviewing calls and the calls that the panel decides to publish shall be posted on the Match Racing or the Team Racing Rapid Response Call page on the World Sailing website, and a link to that page shall appear on both the Racing Rules and the Race Officials pages.
-The Match and Team Racing Rules Working Party will submit calls
+When a case is an improvement on an existing case it shall be included and the existing case deleted. - 28.3.4 The following are guidelines for publishing calls in The Call Books: - (a) a call shall illustrate the application of the rules or procedures, including the rules in any relevant appendix or additional rules, in a situation regularly occurring in that discipline; - (b) a rule interpretation in a call shall be consistent with any cases that interpret the same rule; - (c) A call shall not duplicate one already published.
+When a call is an improvement on an existing call it shall be included and the existing call deleted. - 28.3.5 Following publication of a new edition of The Racing Rules of Sailing, the Racing Rules Committee shall promptly review and revise all related documents (including The Case Book and The Call Books). - 28.3.6 The Racing Rules Question and Answer Panel shall answer questions on the Racing Rules or race official procedures that are submitted to it by a World Sailing Race Official or a Member National Authority.
+The Panel may decide an answer should be published.
+Questions and Answers published during a four-year rulebook cycle will normally be valid until 1 January in the year in which a revised rulebook is published. - 28.3.7 Answers to questions provided by the Racing Rules Question and Answer Panel published on the World Sailing website are not authoritative interpretations and explanations of the Racing Rules.
+However, they are the carefully considered opinions of an experienced panel whose members have a thorough knowledge of the Racing Rules and extensive experience as competitors or as race officials. - 28.3.8 The Racing Rules Committee shall review proposed rapid response calls from any World Sailing International Umpire or a Racing Rules Committee working party.
+The chief umpire or protest committee chairman at an event shall report new event calls published during the event to World Sailing.